-Kneading is a way for cats to express their snugness.
-Sometimes your kitty just feels so relaxed, happy, or contented that it gets its head up in the clouds while it kneads.
+Kneading is also a way for cats to express their snugness.
+Sometimes your kitty just feels so relaxed that it gets its head up in the clouds while it kneads.

 One cat parent once commented that her feline just would not budge and kept on making biscuits no matter how she prodded and poked fun at her cat.
 The only time her tabby moved was when it heard a nearby sound of a “real biscuit” being eaten by a kitty sibling.

-Your kitty’s wild ancestors have this particular habit of patting down foliage and checking for any unwanted surprises before laying down for a nap or whenever they need to give birth.
+Cats’ wild ancestors have this particular habit of patting down foliage and checking for any unwanted surprises before laying down for a nap or whenever they need to give birth.
 In return, by beeping the ground with their paws, they get to rub off their paw pads’ scent glands on the surface.